Skip to content

 Weights & Biases

 Weights & Biases (Wandb) is a platform for experiment tracking, model optimization, and collaboration in machine learning and deep learning projects.
-W&B provides powerful tools for recording and visualizing experimental results, helping data scientists and researchers better manage and share their work.
+W&B provides powerful tools to log and visualize experimental results, helping data scientists and researchers better manage and share their work.

 wandb

-You can synchronize projects from Wandb to SwanLab in two ways:
+You can sync Wandb projects to SwanLab in two ways:

-1. Synchronized Tracking: If your current project uses wandb for experiment tracking, you can use the swanlab.sync_wandb() command to synchronize metrics to SwanLab while running the training script.
+1. Live Synchronization: If your current project uses Wandb for experiment tracking, you can use the swanlab.sync_wandb() command to log metrics to SwanLab simultaneously while running the training script.

-2. Convert Existing Projects: If you want to copy a project from wandb to SwanLab, you can use swanlab convert to convert an existing project on Wandb to a SwanLab project.
+2. Convert Existing Projects: If you want to replicate a Wandb project on SwanLab, you can use swanlab convert to migrate an existing Wandb project to SwanLab.

 INFO